ContainerOrchestration/Labs/Orchestration-DockerSwarm/TPs/TP7_DockerCompose.md

 **All commands in this page should be typed into the terminal of play-with-docker.**

+**NOTE:** It is also possible to connect to the play-with-docker environment by ssh

+(the ssh command is provided for you in the page).

 ## 2. Download docker-compose

 In fact we do not need to do this as the latest docker-compose is already installed in this environment.